Case study: Unconventional treatment improves quality of constant tension bands

 Next, the parts were submerged in a concentrated hydrochloric acid solution.
 If parts didn’t snap before eight minutes elapsed, it was a success.

-The testing progressed normally, with until one day, nothing went wrong.
+The testing progressed normally, until one day, nothing went wrong.

 This is a critical detail.
 Metallurgical doctrine states that to achieve our target characteristics for the 6150 spring steel we used, the carbon set point in the furnace must match the carbon content of the steel.
 Equilibrium between the part and the atmosphere ensures the part’s carbon content doesn’t change during treatment.